MicrosoftDocs/biztalk-docs/his/db2oledbv/what-s-new-in-version-6-0.md

 # What's New in Version 6.0
 The Microsoft OLE DB Provider for DB2 version 6.0 offers the following improvements:

--   Compatibility with SQL Server 2016
+-   Compatibility with SQL Server 2016 and SQL Server 2017

 -   Compatibility with SQL Server Data Tools for SQL Server 2016

 -   Installation on Windows 10

--   Installation on Windows Server 2016
+-   Installation on Windows Server 2016 and Windows Server 2019

 -   Connectivity to IBM DB2 for z/OS V11